 Housing Assistance Resources

-The City of Overland Park offers a property tax rebate pilot program to eligible Overland Park residents.
+The City of Overland Park offers a property tax rebate program for eligible residents.
 The program’s goal is to help those in need of assistance continue to afford to live in their homes.

 The program offers a rebate of up to 75% of city property taxes.